tcr/8bit-demos/nes/stableframe/README.md

 src="https://user-images.githubusercontent.com/80639/176989947-abca9438-01b5-4fef-abe5-ee5aa3552aa6.png">

-## Mesen Script
+## Mesen Sync Stress Test Script

-To test how the synchronization works, you can see exactly which `dmu_sync` "offset" is used when you press A by loading the `mesen_ppu_sync.lua` script.
+To stress test synchronization and learn more how it works, you have Mesen retry a bunch of different `dmu_sync` "offset" values by randomly hitting the A, B, and reset buttons by loading the `mesen_sync_stress_test.lua` script.

 <img width="480" alt="image"
 src="https://user-images.githubusercontent.com/80639/176988384-8740181c-5242-4418-917e-632219235670.png">

-The dialog will appear whenever you press A, and disappear when you press B to reset.
-The offset should be any value from 0 to 54*8 (divided by two, because the DMC clock is only ever a multiple of two, and the `nop` counter also can only measure every two CPU cycles.).
-The program should ultimately fire its first IRQ on scanline 240 with a PPU cycle of 338 or 339.
-This should execute the first CPU instruction (the `jmp` command at `zp_irq_jmp`) at the start of scanline 241.
+The dialog will whenever DMC occurs.
+The offset should be any value from 0 to 54*8 (divided by two, because the DMC clock is only ever a multiple of two, and the `nop` counter also can only measure every two CPU cycles.)
+The script checks that the program ultimately fires its first post-sync IRQ on scanline 240 with a PPU cycle of 338 or 339.
+This is followed by the demo executing the first CPU instruction (the `jmp` trampoline stored in `zp_irq_jmp`) at the start of scanline 241.

 ## References